 “Saul loves songs and nursery rhymes and beams when he hears them.
-He also enjoys listening to the flute and really relaxes to it sound.
+He also enjoys listening to the flute and relaxes to its sound.
 When Saul’s health hasn’t been as good, we have used the sessions to help him relax.
-I play lots of flute and sing songs so that he can just lie back and let the music wash over him.
-The sessions have really benefitted Saul and his mum and dad have really enjoyed them as well”
+I play lots of flute and sing songs so that he can lie back and let the music wash over him.
+The sessions have benefitted Saul, and his mum and dad have really enjoyed them as well”

 Many children with life-limiting conditions have difficulties with communication.